boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 ### Disable jobs on this node

 It is [best practice to not build on the master node](https://wiki.jenkins.io/display/JENKINS/Jenkins+Best+Practices).
-This is more secure and reduces long term issues if any of your scripts or jobs install extra dependencies that may conflict.
+This is more secure and reduces long term issues including performance and conflicting dependencies.
 It's easier to wipe and recreate an agent than to fix or clean the master system.

 In the left hand menu on the side enter Manage Jenkins, and then enter Configure System.
 This page can be slow to load, be patient.